 where constant a depends on the problem and maxPointForProblem will be different for Round 1 and Round 2. maximalSolution will be different for every division.

 Member may submit multiple submissions for challenge problems and only the one with best score will be saved.
 Scores for this problem are going to be recalculated when new solution for that problem is submitted.

 Team members can (and it is advisable to) work together, but sharing solutions with other teams is strictly forbidden.
 If two or more teams submit sufficiently similar solutions, after verification, both teams will be disqualified.

-For the teams formed during the first qualification round, the score will be computed as described above, that is, as if the team was formed in the beginning of the qualification round.
-The best 10 teams from each of the two categories (Elementary/high school teams and University teams) will be invited to compete in the Finals in Belgrade.
-Bubble Cup organizers reserve rights to send wildcards invitations to teams not making the Top 10 list.
+The best 16 teams from Premier League division and the best 8 teams from Rising Star division will be invited to compete in the Finals in Belgrade.
+Bubble Cup organizers reserve rights to send wildcards invitations to teams not making the Top 16/Top 8 list.

 During the final round, the teams will be presented a set of at least 7 problems, for which they will have a total of 5 hours to solve.
+Problems will differ between the two divisions, but at least 5 problems will overlap.
 Each team will be provided with one PC.
 All the PCs will have sufficiently similar configurations.
 During the final round, the competitors will be allowed to communicate only with their team mates and the organizers.